 Applying upscaled hydraulic conductivity tensors to parameterize a large-scale model requires the tensor to be representative of the modeled geologic formation.
 To assure that a tensor is representative it is necessary to define the representative elementary volume (REV) of a DFN (e. g.
 Blum et al., 2005).
 The REV is evaluated by generating DFNs of different size but constant stochastic properties.
 For each DFN the hydraulic conductivity tensor is calculated and the DFN size is plotted against, for example, the maximum hydraulic conductivity.
-If the size of the DFN is too small, the fluid transport is completely dominated by the geometric properties of a few large fractures.
-This causes a high variability of hydraulic conductivities calculated for DFNs with a size below the REV (Fig. 10).
+If the size of the DFN is too small, the fluid transport is causes a high variability of hydraulic conductivities calculated for DFNs with a size below the REV (Fig. 10).
 The minimum size above which DFNs exhibit similar hydraulic conductivity tensors is the REV. Fig. 10 shows a plot of the edge length against minimum and maximum hydraulic conductivity for quadratic DFNs.
 The hydraulic conductivities are almost constant for DFNs with an edge length of 25 m or more.
 This implies that all DFNs with an edge length of 25 m or more have a REV.

 Fig. 10.
-Plot of DFN edge length against minimum ( $k{min}$ ) and maximum ( $k{max}$ ) hydraulic conductivity for quadratic fracture networks (chapter 5, Fig. 6b).
+Plot of DFN edge length against minimum (k{min}) and maximum (k{max}) hydraulic conductivity for quadratic fracture networks (chapter 5, Fig. 6b).
 The DFN have the same stochastic properties.
 All DFNs with an edge length of 25 m have a REV.